Counting integer points on quadrics with arithmetic weights: Integral estimates

 Let

 be a smooth function with compact support and let Then $\gamma(F(\bs{x})) \gg 1$ whenever $\bs{x} \in \supp(w)$.
-Recall that $r=q/X$ and let Then $g$ has compact support, and by ~\cite[Lemma ~17]{HB} we have the following bound for its Fourier transform,
+Recall that $r=q/X$ and let Then for each $r$, the function $g(r,y)$ has compact support, and by~\cite[Lemma 17]{HB} we have the following bound for its Fourier transform,

 \begin{remark} The above bound shows that $p(t)$ has polynomial decay unless $|t| \ll r^{-1-o(1)}.$ \end{remark}